AllenInstitute/cell_type_mapper/docs/input_data_files/precomputed_stats_file.md

 This is a `(n_clusters,)` array of ints.
-Each element records the number of cells in the reference dataset that were assigned to that particular cell type cluter.
+Each element records the number of cells in the reference dataset that were assigned to that particular cell type cluster.

 #### `sum` and `sumsq`

-These are `(n_clusters, n_genes)` arrays of floats aggregating the sum of the gene expression values and the sum of the squares of gene expression values per cell type cluster per gene (we collect the sum of the squares for use when computing variances during marker gene selection)
+These are `(n_clusters, n_genes)` arrays of floats aggregating the sum of the gene expression values and the sum of the squares of gene expression values per cell type cluster per gene (we collect the sum of the squares for use when computing variances during marker gene selection).

 **Note:** If you are not using the `precomputed_stats.h5` file for marker gene selection (i.e. if you are only using it as the source of the average